foundersandcoders/ws-software-design-js/examples/2/Architecture.md

 We'd like to have a component that understands how to parse the data the user gives us through the HTML form.

-We'd like to have a component that re-renders the view with given some arbitrary markup.
+We'd like to have a component that re-renders the view given some arbitrary markup.

 What we've mentioned so far is generic scaffolding that might undergird any number of simple REST API-focussed client-side apps.